beyond-labs/react-mirror/README.md

 const CreateProjectForm = Form.withName('form/create-project')
 ```

-Although `withName` creates a new component, cursor behaviour isn't affected when passing a component as the filter.
+Although `withName` creates a new component itself, cursor behaviour isn't affected when passing a component as the filter.

 ##### `state(mirror, dispatch)`